Mirages and Large TeV Halo-Pulsar Offsets from Cosmic Ray Propagation

 In \autoref{fig:offsets1}, two configurations with very large offsets are displayed.
 As can be seen, the main sources near the parent pulsars could have half of the surface brightness of the secondary sources.
-With noises taken into consideration, we may only see the secondary sources, with the main sources being drowned in the noise.
-In these two panels, we put the sources at a distance of $1\,$kpc (at larger distance the offsets would be even more obvious, because the brightness ratio of two sources are the same, and the main sources are more easily buried by the noise), and the parameters are set to $L_{\rm c} = 200$\,pc (the mean Galactic value according to~\cite{2016JCAP...05..056B}), $B_{\rm r}=0$ and $B_{\rm t}= 0.5\,\mu$G (a reasonable turbulent field strength, see table of paper II).
+With noises taken into consideration, we may only see the {adjacent ancillary sources} sources, with the main sources being drowned in the noise.
+In these two panels, we put the sources at a distance of $1\,$kpc. {The offsets could be still significant at $\sim 3$ kpc.} {Also, as can be seen from \cite{paperII}, the mirage ratio is negatively correlated with $d$, $B_{\rm r}/B_{\rm t}$ and $B^2$, and positively correlated with $L_{\rm c}$ (strong correlation) and $\alpha$ (weak correlation).}